jreisinger/docs/data/notes/go/http-servers.md

 }
 ```

-* `db.list` is a function (or a method) that implements handler-like behavior but since it does not satisfy `http.Handler` interface and can't be passed directly to `mux.Handle`
+* `db.list` is a function (or a method) that implements handler-like behavior but since it does not satisfy `http.Handler` interface it can't be passed directly to `mux.Handle`
 * the expression `http.HandlerFunc(db.list)` is a *conversion*, not a function call, since `http.HandlerFunc` is a type
 * because registering a handler this way is so common, `ServeMux` has a convenience method `HandleFunc`